jamesshore/quixote/ROADMAP.md

 * (DONE) .should.notEqual()
 * (DONE) PositionDescriptor assertions
 * SizeDescriptor assertions
+* PositionDescriptor.to() return a 'span' that can have a middle/center, width, etc.
+	* e.g., logo.center.should.equal(button.left.to(content.left).center);
+	* Description of above: "center of span from left edge of 'button' to left edge of 'center'"
+	* Convert 'Size' to 'Span' across the board?
+	* Add nickname parameter for to()
 * (DONE) Update nickname generation
 * Rename element.rendered --> element.rendering or other?
 If so, rename ElementRendered class?
 	* Fix documentation, including links, if this is changed